Apple Baked Steel Cut Oatmeal

-The cold weather has me on a warm breakfast kick and my favorite as of late has been baked oatmeal.
-After making this Maple Pecan Baked Oatmeal Isaac requested a version without nuts so I started brainstorming.
+I’ve been on a warm breakfast kick and my favorite as of late has been baked oatmeal.
+After making this maple pecan baked oatmeal Isaac requested a version without nuts so I started brainstorming.
 He loves raisins so I took that idea and ran with it.

 The result was a baked oatmeal with apple chunks and plump raisins nestled throughout.
 Doesn’t it look pretty with all the apple bites and chia seeds on top?

 The combo of oats, apples, raisins, a little maple syrup and a dash of cinnamon makes for a naturally sweet and delicious healthy oatmeal bake.
-This version is particularly nutritious because I used steel cut oats.
+This version is particularly nutritious, because I used steel cut oats.
 They’re the least processed of all oats and have an awesome chewy texture.
 They do take a bit longer to cook so this recipe does take about 20 minutes longer to bake than my apple cinnamon baked oatmeal with rolled oats.

-If eating a healthy breakfast was one of your New Year’s resolutions this baked oatmeal is pretty much the perfect fit.
+If you love being able to meal prep breakfast for the week, baked oatmeal is going to be your new BFF!
 You can make a batch over the weekend and you’ll be set with an easy breakfast for the week (or at least most of it).

-Reheating the baked oatmeal is a breeze, either using the microwave or stove-top.
+Reheating the baked oatmeal is a breeze, either using the microwave, toaster oven or stove-top.
 Although I have to tell ya, I’ve found that the oats are really good eaten cold as well.
 I’ve been known to eat them straight from the fridge, but sometimes I’ll add an extra splash of almond milk and eat them like overnight oats or muesli.
 Yum!

 Isaac absolutely loved this version and thought the sweetness was perfect.
 If you’re trying to cut back on sugar or just prefer things mildly sweetened, you can easily reduce the maple syrup and raisins a bit.
 It won’t affect the end result, the oats will just be a little less sweet.
 Enjoy!